 The absolute worst instance of these logical contradictions comes near the very end.

-The Mummy has descended into summons up an army of zombies in the London Underground, and here again is the film’s lack of understanding of how to make an audience suspend its disbelief.
+The Mummy has descended into the London underground and summons up an army of zombies, and here again is the film’s lack of understanding of how to make an audience suspend its disbelief.
 The zombies are suddenly just there, appearing from seemingly thin air.
 In the film’s prologue the film does tell us that London is sitting atop several ancient catacombs and mass graves from eras past.
 Yet there’s also no establishing scene of these zombies shambling out of the ground, not even from below the train tracks for as lazy as that would have been.
 No they’re just there, like they’ve been waiting for the train to arrive for hundreds of years.

 Then as Tom Cruise and Tom-Cruise’s- Girlfriend scramble to escape the zombies, they suddenly find themselves submerged in water.